- COVID-19 Information

 - Many upcoming conferences have moved to a Virtual Platform…view upcoming conferences here

 - CRISM Prairies has added a page on substance use guidelines to our website.
-We are delighted to host the NEW Management of Substance Use in Acute Care Settings in Alberta: Guidance Document
+We are delighted to host the Management of Substance Use in Acute Care Settings in Alberta: Guidance Document

 - CRISM member Dr. Ginette Poulin discusses cannabis edibles in this Global News Segment